benjamindigiorgio/link-sweeper/.github/ISSUE_TEMPLATE/02_feature_request.md

 ---
-name: 🚀 Feature request
+name: 🚀 Feature Request
-about: If you have a feature request 💡
+about: Suggest an idea or enhancement 💡
 ---

-**Context**

-What are you trying to do and how would you want to do it differently?
-Is it something you currently you cannot do?
-Is this related to an issue/problem?

-**Alternatives**

-Can you achieve the same result doing it in an alternative way?
-Is the alternative considerable?
+### Context and Motivation

+_Please describe the motivation behind your feature request.
+What are you trying to achieve, and why is the current functionality insufficient?
+If your request is related to a problem you're experiencing, please provide a clear and concise description._

+### Proposed Solution

+_How do you envision solving this problem or adding this feature?
+Describe your ideal solution and how it would improve your workflow or the project._

+### Alternatives Considered

+_Have you considered any alternative solutions or features?
+If so, please describe them.
+How would these alternatives meet your needs, and why are they less preferable than your proposed solution?_

+### Previous Requests
-**Has the feature been requested before?**

-Please provide a link to the issue.
+_Has this feature or a similar one been requested before?
+If yes, please provide a link to the previous request._

+### Contribution

-**If the feature request is approved, would you be willing to submit a PR?**
+_If this feature request is approved, would you be willing to contribute to its implementation by submitting a pull request?_

-Yes / No _(Help can be provided if you need assistance submitting a PR)_
+- [ ] Yes (I might need assistance with submitting a PR)
+- [ ] No

+_Please select an option above.
+We appreciate your willingness to contribute and can provide guidance and support if needed._